swiftlang/swift-org-website/_posts/2023-06-12-introducing-swift-openapi-generator.md

 ## Swift OpenAPI Generator

-[Swift OpenAPI Generator](https://github.com/apple/swift-openapi-generator) is a SwiftPM plugin that takes an OpenAPI document and generates either the client code to perform HTTP calls or the server code to handle those HTTP operations.
-The generated code translates between a type‑safe representation of each operation’s input and output and the underlying HTTP request and response.
+[Swift OpenAPI Generator](https://github.com/apple/swift-openapi-generator) is a SwiftPM plugin that takes an OpenAPI document and generates either the client code to perform HTTP calls or the server code to handle those calls.
+The generated code translates between a type‑safe representation of each operation’s input and output, and the underlying HTTP request and response.

-So whether developing an app that serves as a client of “GreetingService” or implementing “GreetingService” itself, Swift OpenAPI Generator generates the networking ceremony code for you, allowing you to focus on the core logic.
+So whether developing an app that serves as a client of `GreetingService` or implementing `GreetingService` itself, Swift OpenAPI Generator generates the networking code for you, allowing you to focus on the core logic.

 ### Adopting the Plugin

 To use the Swift OpenAPI Generator plugin, you need to:

-* Add package dependencies for:
+1. Add package dependencies for:
     * The package plugin ([swift-openapi-generator](https://github.com/apple/swift-openapi-generator)), which performs code generation at build time
     * The runtime library ([swift-openapi-runtime](https://github.com/apple/swift-openapi-runtime)), which contains protocol definitions used by the generated code and extension libraries
     * A transport implementation, which allows plugging in your chosen HTTP client library or server framework
-* Enable the package plugin on your target and add target dependencies for the runtime and transport libraries.
+2. Enable the package plugin on your target and add target dependencies for the runtime and transport libraries.
-* Add the following two files to your target:
+3. Add the following two files to your target:
     * `openapi.yaml`, the OpenAPI document describing your API.
     * `openapi-generator-config.yaml`, a configuration file for the plugin, which controls whether to generate client or server code.